Access Disability Advocates

 Frequently, a post hearing brief is submitted by our office to rebut vocational or medical expert testimony and to further support the case.
 In some cases, we will request that the ALJ sends you for additional testing at the expense of the SSA or that a supplemental hearing be held.

-In most cases, an ALJ will send a shorthand of the decision to an attorney for the SSA who writes the final decision, although how much of the decision is written by the decision-writing attorney and how much is written by the ALJ varies from judge to judge.
+In most cases, an ALJ will send shorthand of the decision to an attorney for the SSA who writes the final decision, although how much of the decision is written by the decision-writing attorney and how much is written by the ALJ varies from judge to judge.
 This process can be as short as 30 days, or take many months depending on the complexity of the case and the backlog of decisions that need to be written.

 Once finalized, the SSA will send copies of the decision to both you and your representative.
 Within 60 days of a favorable decision, the SSA will send out a Notice of Award (NOA) letter explaining the breakdown of the benefits you will be receiving, including your expected monthly benefit as well as any retro benefits due you.
 It is not unusual to receive a check from the SSA before you receive the NOA letter, but the SSA can take as long as 60 days from issuing the NOA to mailing out your first check.
 We recommend that you set up direct deposit with the SSA before you receive your NOA, to further expedite payment.

-Call us (518)-377-4204 To discuss SSD and SSI claims or appeals, please call us at (518) 377-4204.
+Call us (518)-377-4204 To discuss SSD and SSI claims or appeals, please call us at (518) 377-4204

 The initial consultation is free and we never charge a fee until we win your case.